 Is Chase Pay Yourself Back worth it?

-The Chase Pay Yourself Back feature is worth it for the Chase Sapphire credit cards and Chase Ink Business Preferred when you typically redeem your Ultimate Rewards for award travel in the Chase travel portal.
+The Chase Pay Yourself Back feature is worth it for the Chase Sapphire credit cards.
 But, you might be able to find more value from the 1:1 travel transfer partners if you’re still traveling regularly.

 - Chase Ink Business Preferred vs Amex Business Gold